 My work is focused on how visual neurons form accurate connections in the brain during development.
 In particular, I am interested in the parallel visual circuits in midbrain pretectum, which mediate different reflexive behaviors.
 I am currently exploring the role of axon-axon competition during RGC axon-target matching using mutant mice and cell deletion approaches.

 Ruth L. Kirschstein National Research Service Award (NRSA) Individual Postdoctoral Fellowship, NIH/NEI (2015-2017)

 Institutional National Research Service Award (T32) - Neural Circuits Postdoctoral Training Program, NIH/NINDS (2014-2015)

-Bachelor of Science, Virginia Commonwealth University, Biology (2005)
+Bachelor of Science, Virginia Commonwealth University, Forensic Science (2005)

 Doctor of Philosophy, Virginia Commonwealth University, Neuroscience (2012)

 Architecture, Function, and Assembly of the Mouse Visual System.

 Annual review of neuroscience